Woody Peoples

-Woodrow Peoples, Jr. (August 16, 1943 – October 12, 2010) was an American football offensive lineman.
-The undrafted Grambling State University standout was a two-time Pro Bowler with the San Francisco 49ers, and a member of the 1980 National Football Conference (NFC) champion Philadelphia Eagles during his 13-year National Football League (NFL) career.
+Woodrow Peoples Jr. (August 16, 1943 – October 12, 2010) was an American professional football player who was an offensive lineman in the National Football League (NFL).
+Undrafted after playing college football for the Grambling Tigers, he was a two-time Pro Bowler with the San Francisco 49ers, and a member of the 1980 National Football Conference (NFC) champion Philadelphia Eagles during his 13-year NFL career.

 Peoples was inducted into the American Football Association's Semi Pro Football Hall of Fame in 1989.